SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/SetPublishTo.md

 so.topic: reference
 ---

-Set the publish to date on AppointmentEntity.
+Set the publish to date on NSAppointmentEntity.
 After this date the event is no longer visible.

 **Parameter:**
  - **publishTo** DateTime